hyperform/hyperform/README.md

 * :full_moon: Add helper classes `hf-valid` and `hf-invalid` as well as proper `aria-invalid` to elements to become independent of `:valid` / `:invalid` pseudo-classes.
-* :waxing_crescent_moon: Allow specifying settings to customize the behavior of Hyperform (e. g., specifying a renderer for error messages).
+* :first_quarter_moon: Allow specifying settings to customize the behavior of Hyperform (e. g., specifying a renderer for error messages).
 * :full_moon: Take single `<input>` elements out of validation by supporting a non-standard `novalidate` attribute and `noValidate` property for inputs: